 The stock assessment requires a substantial amount of information.
 Data on retained catch, discards, CPUE, and size compositions of the catches from several different fisheries have been analyzed.
 Several assumptions regarding processes such as growth, recruitment, movement, natural mortality, and fishing mortality, have also been made.
-Catch and CPUE data for the surface fisheries have been updated, and include new data for 2013.
-New or updated longline catch data are available for China (2012), Japan

-(2010-2012), Korea (2012), Chinese Taipei (2010-2012), the United States (2011-2012), French Polynesia (2012) and Vanuatu (2012).
-Longline catch data for 2013 are available for China, Japan, Chinese Taipei, and Korea from the monthly report statistics.
-New or updated CPUE data are available for the Japanese longline fleet (2010-2012).
-New purse-seine length-frequency data are available for 2013 and updates are available for 2012.
-New or updated length-frequency data are available for the Japanese longline fleet (2011-2012).
+Catch and CPUE data for the surface fisheries have been updated, and include new data for 2014.
+New or updated longline catch data are available for China (2013), Japan (2008-2013), Korea (2013), Chinese Taipei (2011-2013), the United States (2012-2013), French Polynesia (2013) and Vanuatu (2013-2014).
+Longline catch data for 2014 are available for China, Japan, Chinese Taipei, and Korea from the monthly report statistics.
+For longline fisheries with no new catch data for 2014, catches were assumed to be the same as in 2013.
+New or updated CPUE data are available for the Japanese longline fleet (2008-2013).
+New purse-seine length-frequency data are available for 2014 and updates are available for 2013.
+New or updated length-frequency data are available for the Japanese longline fleet (2011-2013).

 A prominent feature in the time series of estimated bigeye recruitment is that the highest recruitment peaks of 1983 and 1998 coincide with the strongest El Niño events during the historic period of the assessment (Figure 1).
 There was a period of above-average annual recruitment during 1994-1998, followed by a period of below-average recruitment in 1999-2000.
 The recruitments were above average from 2001 to 2006, and were particularly strong in 2005.
 More recently, the recruitments were below average during 2007-2009, and have fluctuated around average during 2010-2013.
-The most recent annual recruitment estimate (2013) is at about average levels.
+The most recent annual recruitment estimate (2014) is estimated to be slightly above average levels.
 However, this estimate is highly uncertain, and should be regarded with caution, due to the fact that recently-recruited bigeye are represented in only a few length-frequency data sets.

 There have been important changes in the amount of fishing mortality caused by the fisheries that catch bigeye tuna in the EPO.
 On average, since 1993 the fishing mortality of bigeye less than about 15 quarters old has increased substantially, and that of fish more than about 15 quarters old has also increased, but to a lesser extent) (Figure 2).
 The increase in the fishing mortality of the younger fish was caused by the expansion of the purse-seine fisheries that catch tuna in association with floating objects.
-The fishing mortality of juvenile bigeye, particularly of fish 9-12 quarters of age, declined in 2013, mainly due to the 27% reduction in the catches of juvenile bigeye by the surface fisheries.
 It is clear that the longline fishery had the greatest impact on the stock prior to 1995, but with the decrease in longline effort and the expansion of the floating-object fishery, at present the impact of the purse-seine fishery on the bigeye stock is far greater than that of the longline fishery (Figure 3).
 The discarding of small bigeye has a small, but detectable, impact on the depletion of the stock.